Applications due Dec. 1

 These instructions are for VU investigators.
 VUMC investigators should visit the OOR funding opportunity site.

 Vanderbilt University may submit up to two proposals, one in medical research and one in science and engineering, for the W.M.
 Keck Foundation Research Program.
-The Office of the Vice Provost for Research is currently soliciting concept papers, which will be presented to the Keck Foundation for feedback in a consultation phone call during winter 2022.
+The Office of the Vice Provost for Research and Innovation is currently soliciting concept papers, which will be presented to the Keck Foundation for feedback in a concept counseling call in the winter of 2023.
 The goal of the program is to benefit humanity by supporting work that has a distinctive and novel approach, questions a prevailing paradigm, or has the potential to break open new territory in a field.
-Grants are typically awarded for roughly $1 million, and abstracts from previously funded proposals can be found here.
+Grants are typically awarded for roughly $1 million to $1.3 million over three years.
 Indirect costs are not allowed.
+Abstracts from previously funded proposals can be found here.

 Program priorities for funding

 Projects must be consistent with the Keck Research Program’s funding priorities: